BigJerBD/Kankei/README.md

 - [data_collectors](kankei-data/data_collectors)
 - [data_writers](kankei-data/data_writers)

-with a configuration file specific the importer work like this :
+the importer works like this when used with a configuration file and an action :

+- get the specified action
-- for each data collectors :
+- for each data collectors of an action:
 	- collect the data
   - aggregate them togheter proprelly
 - for each aggregated data: